rlourette/ArticlesPapers/README.md

 [C++26_Reflection-Revolutionizing_Memory-Constrained_Embedded_Systems.md](C++26_Reflection_-_Revolutionizing_Memory-Constrained_Embedded_Systems/C++26_Reflection-Revolutionizing_Memory-Constrained_Embedded_Systems.md) - C++26 Reflection article with lessons from the Kodak MC3 Digital Camera

+[How My Morning Coffee Reveals the Magic of GPS RTK Technology](Coffee_GPS_RTK_Article/coffee_gps_rtk_article.md) - A personal exploration of GPS RTK technology through the lens of autonomous lawn mowing, explaining how centimeter-level precision is achieved.

 Copyright © 2025 Richard Lourette.
 All rights reserved.

 This work may be reproduced, distributed, or transmitted in any form